PatrickDevaney/COMP-8730/solution/README.md

 Dependencies
 ------------
-The package dependencies are tensorflow, scikit-learn, and nltk.
+The package dependencies are numpy, nltk, scikit-learn, and tensorflow.

 To install the dependencies: